DISTRICT 5 DIGEST: JULY 2021

 Business Spotlight: Kukai

 There are various ways to receive your COVID vaccine.
-For the most up to date information on how to schedule your COVID 19 vaccine, please visit pima.gov/covid19vaccine.
+For the most up to date information on how to get your free COVID-19 vaccine, please visit pima.gov/covid19vaccine.

 For the most up to date information on COVID 19, vaccinations, and testing, please visit the Pima County Health Department's website.